pran-7-5/eco_style/README.md

 We may have to abolish marriage, which doesn't have any significance today.
 (Court is entering homes while there is no violence yet, 99.9 % of women and children can't access the court in the first place.)
 A woman can agree to have a child if she has resources for the entire life.
 (Nothing else can be enforced.)

-LGBTQ = The population is too high right now, so I don't have a problem, only if they don't make test tube babies, they can adopt I guess.
+LGBT = The population is too high right now, so I don't have a problem, only if they don't make test tube babies, they can adopt I guess.
 No marriage regulation is required.
 No recognition is required.
 The right to freedom is already there.

 But Ai will provide security in the coming years, so people can stay single as long as they want so why homo sexuality.